ngReact/ngReact/README.md

 - `react-component`, an Angular directive that delegates off to a React Component
 - `reactDirective`, a service for converting React components into the `react-component` Angular directive

-**ngReact** can be used in existing angular applications, to replace areas of views with react components.
+**ngReact** can be used in existing angular applications, to replace entire or partial views with react components.

 ## The react-component directive

-The reactComponent directive allows you to add React Components to your angular views.
+The reactComponent directive is a generic wrapper for embedding your React components.

 With an Angular app and controller declaration like this: